Harvey Weinstein Charged With Rape After Surrendering To N.Y. Police

 Once one of the most powerful men in the film industry, Weinstein had long been rumored to have engaged in sexual misconduct — but it was not until reports in The New York Times and The New Yorker surfaced decades' worth of sexual assault and harassment allegations that the producer experienced his precipitate fall from grace last autumn.

-According to the Times' Ben Mueller, one of the two women cited in the charges is actress Lucia Evans, who told her story to journalist Ronan Farrow in The New Yorker last year.
+According to the Times' Ben Mueller, one of the two women in the incidents that prompted the charges is actress Lucia Evans, who told her story to journalist Ronan Farrow in The New Yorker last year.
 Evans alleged that in 2004, Weinstein forced her to perform oral sex on him after luring her into an encounter under false pretenses.

 "I said, over and over, 'I don't want to do this, stop, don't,' " she told the publication, adding that in the end, "He's a big guy.
 He overpowered me."